unrealkakeman89/sw5e-npc-importer/README.md

 ## Just a heads up about statsblocks

-The **_SWADE Stat Block Importer_** works with the official statblock as seen in any Pinnacle products (SWADE Core, Deadlands, etc..) and defined in the [Pinnacle Style Guide](https://peginc.com/store/pinnacle-style-guide-pdf/)
+The **_SW5E Stat Block Importer_** works with the official statblock as seen in any Pinnacle products (SW5E Core, Deadlands, etc..) and defined in the [Pinnacle Style Guide](https://peginc.com/store/pinnacle-style-guide-pdf/)

 The Importer basically searches for patterns in the text, so that means paying attention to commas, colons, etc...